 COVID-19 Provincial and Federal Assistance for Nova Scotia Businesses

 Nova Scotia Business Inc. is working to keep businesses across the province informed of the latest government program and service announcements during the COVID-19 pandemic.
-The Province of Nova Scotia and the Government of Canada are putting policies, programs and initiatives in place to assist small businesses immediately and through the next several months.
+The Province of Nova Scotia and the Government of Canada are offering policies, programs and initiatives to assist small businesses.

 The Province of Nova Scotia has made the following announcements to help businesses: